You may be eligible to County Council help with transport costs to school, sixth form college or college of further education if you:

 - If we require further information in order to assess your application we will contact you to let you know.

-- If your application is unsuccessful we will write to you explaining why.
+- If your application is unsuccessful we will contact you explaining why.

 - If your application is successful we will write to you with more information about what happens next.

-- Please do not contact us about specific transport routes, escorts or drivers, as we will not know the details at this stage.
+- Please do not contact us about specific transport routes, passenger assistants or drivers, as we will not know the details at this stage.
 If there are going to be changes to your current transport then we will confirm them in writing.

 3 If you aren't eligible for help